Want to learn how to keep deer out of the garden? You’re in the right place.

 Deer are often curious about our yards for multiple reasons.
 Most often, they come exploring in search of food and aromas they enjoy.

-Deer love to graze and forage.
 Plants that typically incentivize a deer to forage are red clover, chicory, and orchard grass.

 Certain high-protein plants also attract deer in the garden because of their valuable nutritional content.
 When it comes to high-protein plants, deer absolutely cannot resist: